radrich/richarmstrong.net/_classes/launch-a-rocket.md

 ---
 title: "Launch A Rocket"
 subtitle: "Learn JavaScript Basics The Fun Way!"
-desc: "In this class you’ll learn the basics of JavaScript, and how to add logic, interaction and animation to your web projects.
+description: "In this class you’ll learn the basics of JavaScript, and how to add logic, interaction and animation to your web projects.
 You’ll see how JavaScript interacts with HTML and CSS."
 external_url: https://ttkb.me/launch-a-rocket
 date: "2015-12-21"
 image: "img/launch-a-rocket.jpg"